 Autism spectrum disorders (ASD) are group of developmental disabilities characterized by impairments in social interaction and communication and restricted in repetitive and stereotyped patterns of behavior.
 Symptoms typically are apparent before the age of 3.
 Along with this, there might be cases where all stated criteria are not observed.
 For example, an individual who does not have language development disorder might have difficulties in social communication (Haesen et al., 2011).
-Also, as noted in diagnostic criteria for autism (American Psychiatric Association, 2000), play deficits are one hallmark characteristic of this disorder.
-While the typical developing children show signs of symbolic play in the first two years of life, children with autism may never develop this skill.
-This deficit in play has implication for other areas of development.
-Play is correlated with language ability in both typically developing children and children with ASD.
-Play in children with ASD is closely linked to social development and peer interaction, and deficit in this area may cause children to be less accepted by peers in social situation (Wolfberg, 2012).
+Also, as noted in diagnostic criteria for autism (American Psychiatric Association, 2000), play deficits are one hallmark characteristic difficulties in social 1).
+Also, as noted in can Psychiatric Assoallmark characteristic ment and peer interaction, and deficit in this area may cause children to be less accepted by peers in social situation (Wolfberg, 2012).
 The challenges children with ASD face in play with peers are complicated by severe and persistent deficiencies in social communication, attention, imitation, and social responsiveness.
 Problem in verbal and non verbal communication both may notably affect the capacity of children with ASD to enter into social play with peers.
 Children with ASD may also engage in other types of play behaviors that are qualitatively and quantitatively different from the play of typically developing children or children with other development delays.
 Children with ASD have profiles of social play that differ from their peers in various contexts and in a range of time periods.
 Given free-play conditions, some children with ASD stay aloof because they withdraw from peers, while others seem passive, because they merely watch or mostly imitate peers.
 In addition to such play skills, development is late with autistic children and even in some cases, play skills do not develop with autistic children at all.
-In other words, children with ASD have less play skills compared to their peers (Smith-D' Arrezo and Thomas, 2010; Machaliek et al., 2007; Wolfberg, 2012).
+In other words, children with ASD have less play skills compared to their peers (Smith-D' Arrezo and Thomas, 2010: Machaliek et al., 2007; Wolfberg, 2012).